MicrosoftDocs/minecraft-creator/creator/Documents/EntityModelingAndAnimation.md

 ms.author: mikeam
 title: Entity Modeling and Animation ms.prod: gaming
+description: "A detailing of the process for modeling and animating an entity in Minecraft: Bedrock Edition"
 ---

 # Entity Modeling and Animation

-In this guide, we'll go through the basics of creating a model and creating animations for Minecraft: Bedrock Edition.
+In this guide, we'll go through the basics of creating a model and animations for Minecraft: Bedrock Edition.
 As an example, we'll model and animate a small robot, which was started in the [Introduction to Add Entity](IntroductionToAddEntity.md) article.

 In this tutorial you will learn the following: